B3Partners/CVnHR-Open-Source/Readme.md

 - Copy config files from Config/examples (in both QNH.Overheid.KernRegister.Beheer and QNH.Overheid.KernRegister.BatchProcess projects) and fill out with necessary values
 - Install the PKI certificate and fill out the values needed in the .config files
-- Create a database on either Oracle or SQL and update .config files accordingly
+- Create a database on either Oracle or MS SQL and update .config files accordingly
 - Surfs up dude!

 ## README "QNH.Overheid.KernRegister.Beheer"